 "Annual Scholar's Trip to DC," October 4, 2011

-The Garfield Institute's yearly scholar trip to DC was held on October 14-16, 2011.
+The Garfield Center's yearly scholar trip to DC was held on October 14-16, 2011.
 The scholars visited and hosted a Hiram College event at the National City Christian Church.
 The scholars heard from Professor Allen Peskin about the life of James A. Garfield and what the possibilities would have been for his presidency if he had not been assassinated.
 The talk is below: